Bull Markets, Explained

 In a bull market, investors tend to take a positive view of the market.
 Bear markets, on the other hand, can trigger pessimism, fear, or other negative feelings among investors.

 Bull markets are usually marked by thriving economies and high levels of corporate growth.
 Bear markets point toward a slowing economy and limited growth.
-In extreme cases, a bear market could suggest that a recession may be on the horizon (although a recession can offer certain opportunities as well).
+In extreme cases, a bear market could suggest that a recession may be on the horizon (although a recession can offer certain opportunities for investors as well).

 Investing Tips During a Bull Market